BepisPoggoLoco/Cryptographic-Sequencer/README.md

 ## IR Submenu

-Receive
+**Receive

 - Await the presence of an IR signal; Decode and store signal's raw data, command, and protocol in 3 corresponding variables<sub> IR_Received_Value, IR_Received_Command, IR_Received_Protocol</sub>

-Send
+**Send

 - Echo back received signal given the information stored in our 3 variables

-Storage
+**Storage

 - View metadata about stored IR signal

 ## RFID Submenu

-Receive
+**Receive

-- Receive signal and store in local variable
+- Await the presence of an RFID device; Decode and store device's Unique Identifier (UID) in a corresponding variable

-Send
+**Send

-- Send IR signal stored in storage
+- Await the presence of an RFID device and write the currently stored UID into that device

-Storage
+**Storage

-- View currently stored IR signal
+- View currently stored UID

 ## Electronic Structure